Spinal Injury CLE Session I - Anatomy of the Spine

 Peripheral spinal nerve injuries

-End organ impact due to injury to the autonomic nervous system or the vagus nerve.
+- End organ impact due to injury to the spinal cord, autonomic nervous system or the vagus nerve.

 The live presentation of this course on spinal anatomy was heavily attended.
 Live participants rated this presentation at a 4.56 / 5.0.
 100% of participants found this program to have significant current professional content to their practice.
 This program is available to lawyers on demand through the Trial Guides continuing education center.